Kiffhost/exalted-scripture-understanding/Charms/Solar/Stealth/Stalking Shadow Spirit.md

   - "[[Perfect Shadow Stillness]]"
 ---
 *Upon using this Charm, the Exalt patrols an area for an hour, studying its shadows and learning its secrets.*
 During this time, the Solar examines boltholes, discovers blind-spots and sight-lines, and prepares hiding places.
-At the end of the hour, roll the Solar’s [[Wits]] + [[Stealth]], adding ([[Essence]]) automatic successes.
+At the end of the hour, roll the Solar’s [[Wits]] + [[Traits/Abilities/Stealth]], adding ([[Essence]]) automatic successes.
 Successes on this roll are available to the Lawgiver as long as the Charm is committed or until spent entirely.
-These successes can only be used on [[Stealth]] attempts within the specific location the Solar patrolled, but the player can parcel them out across multiple attempts, deciding when to use them, and how many to use.
-The Solar is expressly allowed to use these successes after making the [[Stealth]] roll.
+These successes can only be used on [[Traits/Abilities/Stealth]] attempts within the specific location the Solar patrolled, but the player can parcel them out across multiple attempts, deciding when to use them, and how many to use.
+The Solar is expressly allowed to use these successes after making the [[Traits/Abilities/Stealth]] roll.

 ## Special activation rules